 A main tenet of the SDGs is that they re-distribute responsibility for economic and social progress from the exclusive realm of public agents including governments to a wider base of stakeholders that include corporations, asset owners and private investors.
 The SDG framework significantly increases the role of business and finance in advancing social, economic and human development.

-“Put together, these have major implications for the future direction of sustainability investing,” says Condon.
+“Put together, these have major implications for the future direction of sustainability investing,” says Messina.
 “We already know that sustainability is gaining momentum: business support for sustainability is starkly evident in the world’s reaction to the COP 21 climate change agreement in Paris.”

 “More specifically, industries are responding in ways that would have been unheard of just a decade ago.
 Oil and gas companies are diversifying their business models towards cleaner energy alternatives; electric utilities are setting renewable energy targets for power sourcing; and automotive manufacturers are announcing large-scale plans for electric vehicle production.”